zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 ### Include module data

-By default, the data for API Connectivity Manager isn't included in the back up.
+By default, the data for API Connectivity Manager isn't included in the backup.

 To back up module data, follow these steps: